Cowdenbeath: Education

 There are three primary schools in the town.
 Cowdenbeath Primary School serves the southern end of the town.
 Foulford Primary School serves the northern end of the town.
 St Bride's Primary School, the only Roman Catholic primary, serves both the town as well as Crossgates, Hill of Beath, and Lumphinnans.
 Some pupils in the north-east and south-west of the town attend Lumphinnans and Hill of Beath primary schools respectively.

 Cowdenbeath is also served by one secondary school.
 Beath High School was founded in 1910 as a grammar school, mainly for the children of local mine executives.
 It was an imposing building built of red sandstone and stood on Stenhouse Street.
-The mineworks of the No.7 pit, whose original pit-head was in close proximity to the school, caused significant subsidence in latter years.
+The mine works of the No.7 pit, whose original pit-head was in close proximity to the school, caused significant subsidence in latter years.
 A modern school was opened in 1964, built in Kirkford next to Kirk of Beath Church and cemetery.
 At this point the school was split, with the old building becoming the lower school, and subsequently commonly referred to as "Old Beath", whilst the modern school was referred to as "New Beath".
 The old building was demolished in the 1990s and in 2003 the "new" school itself was closed due to subsidence and a new public–private partnership school was built.
 It is maintained by Sodexo.

 On 25 March 1983, Jane Cosans of Cowdenbeath changed discipline in Scottish schools.
 She was awarded £11,846 by the European Court of Human Rights, plus costs, as recompense for her son's suspension from Beath High School for refusing to be belted.
 This significantly contributed to the banning of the use of the belt in Scottish schools.